 Midnight Mass with NYC Kids: Family-Friendly Christmas Eve Services

-Yesterday we shared festive ways to celebrate Christmas Eve with kids in New York City.
-But with tragic events like Hurricane Sandy and Sandy Hook Elementary School still fresh on our minds, many families may be looking for ways to remember those who were hurt or lost while praying for peace on earth and good will toward men.
+We've already shared festive ways to celebrate Christmas Eve with kids in New York City with you, but we know many families are looking for a more formal way to celebrate the season while praying for peace on earth and good will toward men.

 Church of Our Saviour – Midtown East